The Detroit News: History

-Deb Price's debut column in The Detroit News in 1992 was the first syndicated national column in American mainstream media that spoke about gay life.
+Deb Price's column in The Detroit News, which debuted in 1992, was the first syndicated national column in American mainstream media that was specifically focused on gay life.

 On July 13, 1995, Newspaper Guild employees of the Detroit Free Press and The News along with pressmen, printers and Teamsters, working for the "Detroit Newspapers" distribution arm, went on strike.
 Approximately half of the staffers crossed the picket line before the unions ended their strike in February 1997.
 The strike was resolved in court three years later, with the journalists' union losing its unfair labor practices case on appeal.
 Still, the weakened unions remain active at the paper, representing a majority of the employees under their jurisdiction.

-August 3, 2005, Gannett announced that it would sell The News to MediaNews Group and purchase the Free Press from the Knight Ridder company.
+On August 3, 2005, Gannett announced that it would sell The News to MediaNews Group and purchase the Free Press from the Knight Ridder company.
 With this move, Gannett became the managing partner in the papers' joint operating agreement.
 On May 7, 2006, the combined Sunday Detroit News and Free Press was replaced by a stand-alone Sunday Free Press.
 On December 16, 2008, Detroit Media Partnership announced a plan to limit weekday home delivery for both dailies to Thursday and Friday only.
-On other weekdays the paper sold at newsstands would be smaller, about 32 pages, and redesigned.
+On other weekdays the paper sold at newsstands would be reduced to about 32 pages, and redesigned.
 This arrangement went into effect on March 30, 2009.